This page shows all GED® (in Louisiana: HiSET) prep classes and testing centers in the Hammond area.

 HiSET – what’s new

 For over 70 years, tens of thousands of Louisiana adults who never finished high school received their alternative diplomas by completing a series of tests usually referred to as the GED exam.
-Starting January 2014, the GED (General Educational Development) was dropped in Louisiana to be replaced by a different high school equivalency assessment, the HiSET (High School Equivalency Test), developed by ETS (Educational Testing Service).
+The GED (General Educational Development) was dropped in Louisiana to be replaced by a different high school equivalency assessment, the HiSET (High School Equivalency Test), developed by ETS (Educational Testing Service).
 To see if you qualify, go to GED (HiSET) testing in Louisiana.

 GED-HiSET and the economy